sRanay/tp/docs/DeveloperGuide.md

 ## Implementation

-### [Implemented] Export feature
+### Export feature

-The proposed export feature is facilitated by `CsvWriter` class which uses a third party library called OpenCSV.
+The export feature is facilitated by `CsvWriter` class which uses a third party library called OpenCSV.
 It implements the following operation:
 - `exportTransactionData` - Converts each Transaction into an Array to be stored into the CSV File
 - `exportIncomeData` - Exports all income transactions only
 - `exportExpenseData` - Export all expense transactions only